Unskilled Jobs in Spain with Visa Sponsorship 2023

 In a restaurant or café, you will be responsible for collecting orders and providing food and drinks to customers.
 To connect with clients, take orders, and deliver meals efficiently, the profession demands great communication and interpersonal skills.

-You will also require solid time management skills and the ability to multitask in order to manage multiple tables at once.
+You will also require solid time management skills and the ability to multitask to manage multiple tables at once.
 Other responsibilities may include putting up tables, cleaning, and organizing the eating space.

 Housekeeper/Cleaner